jonathanchiong/street-level.github.io/_drafts/2016-11-04-sg-residential-property-prices-how-much-lower-can-it-go.md

 <img src="http://www.street-level.co/assets/Sg-resi-vacancy-Nov16.png" width="650px"><br>
 <sup>Source: Singstats</sup><br>

-There are still substantial completions in 2017 and 2018, albeit at a slower rate than 2016.
-Over 31,000 units will be completed between 2017 and 2018.
-The market will take sometime to absorb these supply.
-We therefore expect vacancies to increase further, possibly going into double digit % as these completed units hit the market in the next 24 months.
+There remains substantial completions in 2017 and 2018, albeit at a slower pace than 2016.
+Over 31,000 units will be completed between 2017 and 2018 with the market likely to take sometime to absorb these supply due to the demographic trend outlined above.
+We therefore expect vacancies to further increase in the short term, possibly reaching low teens in vacancies percentages as these completed units enter the market in the next 24 months.

 <img src="http://www.street-level.co/assets/Sg-prop-pipeline-Nov16.png" width="650px"><br>
 <sup>Source: Singstats</sup><br>